hashicorp/terraform-provider-consul/docs/resources/peering_token.md

 description: |-
   Cluster Peering https://www.consul.io/docs/connect/cluster-peering can be used to create connections between two or more independent clusters so that services deployed to different partitions or datacenters can communicate.
   The cluster_peering_token resource can be used to generate a peering token that can later be used to establish a peering connection.
-  ~> Cluster peering is currently in technical preview: Functionality associated with cluster peering is subject to change.
-You should never use the technical preview release in secure environments or production scenarios.
-Features in technical preview may have performance issues, scaling issues, and limited support.
-  The functionality described here is available only in Consul version 1.13.0 and later.
 ---

 # consul_peering_token (Resource)